-It may have been winter in Sydney (27 August) but 'Chicago' offered one hot, hot, hot look at 1920s New York.
+It may have been winter in Sydney (27 August) but 'Chicago' offered one hot, hot, hot look at the 1920s.

 This longest-running, American musical strikes a chord with audiences thanks to its whip-smart writing and a score that boasts 'All That Jazz'.
 This sultry production certainly has a timeless quality, because Maurine Dalla Watkins' 1926 play about the cult of celebrity, power, corruption, greed, and exploitation continues to resonate to this day.